March 1, 2023

 This leaves us with warehouse-sized room for improvement.

-Hive offers a different path
+Hivenet offers a different path

-All of this means that Hive isn’t just a great alternative for data storage; it is also a more sustainable solution.
+All of this means that Hivenet isn’t just a great alternative for data storage; it is also a more sustainable solution.
 So you can keep safe the things that matter to you while bee-ing more mindful about their impact on the planet.

 Check out our blog articles for more.
 It’s an absolute beehive of knowledge.

-Hive ensures security and privacy through a distributed cloud system, where data is stored across end users' devices.
+Hivenet ensures security and privacy through a distributed cloud system, where data is stored across end users' devices.
 Unlike centralized data centers, which are vulnerable to single-point failures and targeted attacks, Hive's decentralized approach distributes data across multiple devices, making it more resilient to breaches.
 Additionally, encryption and authentication protocols are implemented to safeguard data integrity and prevent unauthorized access.
 No one ever has access to the data except for the end user.

 Is the access to stored data also guaranteed when devices hosting the data are offline or unavailable?